-This page describes the Java software developed by the members of the laboratory, or hosted by the LAW albeit developed by third parties.
+This page describes the Java software developed by the members of the LAW.

 Compression by Layered Label Propagation